tomahawk-jupiter/my-code-journey/posts/code-example.md

 Link to previous post [ssg-ssr](/blog/ssg-ssr)

+> ## This is a block quote
+>
+> This example is to try out how code is displayed.
+How to get syntax highlighting working.

 ## H2 Header

 Another inline code `$ yarn dev` example.
 This one uses single backticks, markdown style.